otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_FINISHED`:

   * Transition `msgstate` to `MSGSTATE_PLAINTEXT`.
+(TODO: is this correct?
+I thought ending an OTR conversation should always transition to finished?)

 #### Implementation notes (OR Considerations for networks which allow multiple devices)